PolarisTLX/CloneBook/README.md

 # README

-# Facebook Clone - Ruby on Rails RESTful application to practice using Devise and Omniauth
+## Check it out live on Heroku:    [clonebook-microverse.herokuapp.com](https://clonebook-microverse.herokuapp.com)

-Check out the live version on Heroku: https://clonebook-microverse.herokuapp.com
+## Facebook Clone - Ruby on Rails RESTful application to practice using Devise and Omniauth

 =======

 ## Getting started